tm-craggs/city-notes/Year 1/Operating Systems/Lecture Notes/2 - Processes.md

 	- Process is always either running or not running
 	- Process terminates.

-Created provess are put into the "not running" state by a long-term scheduler A
+Created processes are put into the "not running" state by a long-term scheduler A short-term scheduler choose a not running process for the dispatcher to assign to run on the CPU A process can be interpreted for many reasons, such as a timer interrupt or an I/O interrupt.

+**Reasons for new process creation:**
+- New batch job
+- User logon
+- OS services
+- Spawned by existing process

+**Reasons for process termination**
+- Normal completion
+- Time limit
+- Insufficient computer resource available
+- Significant errors
+	- I/O
+	- Division by 0
+	- Arithmetic
+- Parent process request or termination
+- User termination
+- Privileged instruction